 Students will be able to:

-- Work with a variety of tools and metals.
+- Demonstrate mastery of a variety of advanced tools and metals.

 - Fabricate advanced fastening devices and constructed forms.